-Once have so marched.
+Once having so marched.

-During the long years of recorded history civilization has marched for many of us, at least some of us, over the margins of animal necessity, giving us not only the opportunity for freedom but obligation well.
+During the long years of recorded history, civilization has marched for many of us, at least some of us, over the margins of animal necessity, giving us not only the opportunity for freedom but obligations, too.
 What do we do with those moments available to us once we have marched over the margin of animal necessity?
-I believe that's the challenge that educators face, and it seems clear to me that now is the time for us to turn to what Sandburg called the deeper rituals of our bones.
+I believe that's the challenge that educators face, and it is time for us to turn to what Sandburg called the deeper rituals of our bones.